Myltrix/Filmery/README.md

   </tr>
 </table>

----

 # 🎬 About the Project
 Filmery is a movie watchlist web application that helps users organize and manage movies they want to watch.
 The project was created as a learning project to practice modern web development, including frontend frameworks and backend integration.

-Users can create an account, add movies to their personal watchlist, rate films, and keep track of what they have already watched.

----

 # 🧩 Pages
 - **Home** – Landing page with introduction and main features